cloudmesh-community/book/chapters/arch.md

 Edge Computing refers to

 > computing conducted on the very edge of infrastructure.
-THis means
+This means
 > that data that is not needed in the data center can be calculated
 > and analyzed on the edge devices instead.
 No interaction between
 > cloud services is needed.
 Only the absolute required data is send to